HYisen/how-to-download/README.md

 The SpeedTest reports it's 300 Mbps.
 Most likely the bottleneck is Wi-Fi.

 For 10 GiB file, the speed of localhost is 900 MiB/s, seems the bottleneck is SSD.

+### SameFile

+Testing on a same destination filepath results in weired result,

+as SSD and tmpfs share a same speed, and I can't observe a high disk IO.

+Maybe the flush does not work as expected or inode manipulation majors.

+Through use varied filename, in the cost of a higher storage consumption,

+I could observe a high IO, which allows me to assume I have fixed it.